blurstudio/hab/README.md

 ## CLI

-Habitat is designed as an api with cli support.
+Hab is designed as an api with cli support.
 The majority of the actual work is done by the api so it can be used with the provided cli, or can be customized by import.
 A gui version of the cli is planned in the future as a second pip package.

-1. `hab env`: The env command launches a new shell configured by habitat.
+1. `hab env`: The env command launches a new shell configured by hab.
 You can exit the shell to return to the original configuration.
-This is how most users will interact with habitat in the command line.
+This is how most users will interact with hab in the command line.
-2. `hab activate`: Updates the current shell with the habitat configuration.
+2. `hab activate`: Updates the current shell with the hab configuration.
 This is similar to activating a virtualenv, but currently there is no way to deactivate.
-This is mostly how scripts can make use of habitat.
+This is mostly how scripts can make use of hab.
 3. `hab dump`: Formats the resolved configuration and prints it.
 Used for debugging configurations and listing the commands available.
 4. `hab launch`: A shortcut for `hab env --launch [alias]`, but automatically exits the